 Rice and beans are staple foods in Latin Caribbean food.
-This recipe combines yellow rice with pink beans, but you can make this recipe with any type of bean you like.
+You've probably heard about rice with black beans and rice with pigeon peas but this recipe combines yellow rice with pink beans.

 - 2 tablespoons olive oil